cch71/PlantMoisturizer/README.md

 ## Future Plans

-I did get a 4 piece kit with water pumps and so plan on turning this into a full blown desktop irrigation system.
-I also am planning on adding sensors for reading Preassure, Temp, and a battery backed clock.
-So pretty standard for a project like this but written in Rust.
+I did get a 4 piece kit with water pumps.
+At some point, I plan on turning this into a full-blown desktop irrigation system.
+I also am planning on adding sensors for reading Pressure, Temp, and a battery-backed clock.
+It is pretty standard for a project like this and it is written in Rust.